mattbierner/blog.mattbierner.com/_posts/2014-02-07-adding-state.md

 *[Monad Transformers and Modular Interpreters][modular-interpreters]* details an  elegant approach to interpreter design in a purely functional language.
 Atum is inspired by this work, but makes some compromises that I feel work better for Javascript (In this case, I believe you probably want to would use the [delimited control transformer][cct] `CCT` over a state monad).

 # Adding State to the Interpreter Monad
-Adding state to a monad requires the monad to thread state though computation along with values.
-Building on the delimited continuation monad, state also need to be threaded though the continuations.
-A small set operations will allow computations to get and set the state.
+Adding state to a monad requires the monad to thread state through computation along with values.
+Building on the delimited continuation monad, state also needs to be threaded through the continuations.
+A small set of operations will allow computations to get and set the state.

 ## ComputeContext
 Atum breaks the state into two records:

-`ComputeContext` is the top level state object passed though computations and continuations.
+`ComputeContext` is the top level state object passed through computations and continuations.
 It records data required by core computations and operations, but doesn't know anything specific about the target language being evaluated.

 The user state holds the ECMAScript interpreter state, storing things like current environment and source location of executing code.
 The user state is stored inside the `ComputeContext`.